 –By Aubrey Weedman ‘21

 A 2018 graduate of Trinity’s Counseling Psychology master’s program, Aneesha Perkins is passionate about helping others become whole and find healing through therapy.
-She is currently pursuing her doctorate in Clinical Psychology (PsyD) at the Chicago School of Professional Psychology in Washington, D.C.
+She is currently pursuing her doctorate in Clinical Psychology (PsyD) at the Chicago School of Professional Psychology.

 A native of the Chicagoland area, Perkins graduated from Hampton University, an historically black university in Hampton, Va., in 2007 with degrees in journalism and business.
 Back home in Illinois, she began a career in sales and interned and worked for places such as Johnson Publishing Co., the Chicago White Sox, W.W.
 Grainger, and IBM.
 However, she was looking to transition from her sales career into a completely different field.
 “Awhile back, I knew I wanted to be a therapist but felt discouraged about starting all over in a new field.
 One day, I was driving and heard an advertisement about Trinity’s Masters of Counseling program,” she said.
 “Automatically, I thought ‘This is exactly what I am supposed to be doing.’”
 Perkins talked with several friends who were Trinity alumni.
 “They had nothing but great things to say about their experience at Trinity, so I knew it would be the right place for me.”